 - Then add 2 packets of Goya's Sazon, and salt and pepper to taste.
 If you can get culantro (not cilantro) add some here.
 We can't get it in Arkansas so I didn't use it.

-I use leftover turkey but you can use chicken, or pork also...
+I use leftover turkey but you can use chicken, pork, or veggies also...

 1 medium onion chopped finely